fadli0029/finalproject/Project/README.md

 Descriptions & Discussions :bulb:
 ---------------------------------
-The idea of this design challenge is to build a fun light work-out environment for people who like staying at home, especially during the pandemic (though it's almost over, is it? :thinking:) By *"forcing"* the player to do a certain number of jumping jacks to be granted the tile of his/her choosing, he/she for sure sweat!
+The idea of this design challenge is to build a fun light work-out environment for people who like staying at home, especially during the pandemic (though it's almost over, is it? :thinking:).
+By *"forcing"* the player to do a certain number of jumping jacks to be granted the tile of his/her choosing, he/she for sure sweat!

-In terms of how is this project relevant to ECE16, we believe it encompasses everything that has been taught in this class, from as basic as good __Object-Oriented Programming__ implementation, to __Digital Signal Processing__, concepts of __Finite State Machines__ in deriving a solution effectively and efficiently, and etc.
+In terms of how is this project relevant to ECE16, we believe it encompasses everything that was taught in this class, from as basic as good __Object-Oriented Programming__ implementation, to __Digital Signal Processing__, concepts of __Finite State Machines__ in deriving a solution effectively and efficiently, and etc.

 TLDR:
 > Our goal is to make this old game enjoyable again, and promotes healthy lifetyle, especially during this pandemic LOL.
 It looks simple, but it's tiring :cold_sweat: !